 #4: Allow people to post their ideas anonymously

-Anonymity gives people more freedom to express themselves, be honest, and put forth more unorthodox ideas that they’d otherwise hesitate to voice out loud.
+Anonymity affords people more freedom to express themselves, be honest, and offer more unorthodox ideas they’d otherwise hesitate to voice out loud.

 If you’re using a tech tool for crowdsourcing ideas from your team, pick one that allows people to stay anonymous if they wish to.